 Born in Philadelphia in 1951, Karchin studied at the Eastman School of Music and Harvard University.
 His principal teachers included Samuel Adler, Joseph Schwantner, Fred Lerdahl, and at Tanglewood (where he spent two summers as a Leonard Bernstein Fellow in Composition), Gunther Schuller, and Bruno Maderna.
 He is Music Director of the Orchestra of the League of Composers, and Professor of Music at New York University.http://louiskarchin.com/

 Oboist Jacqueline Leclair is Associate Professor of Oboe at the Schulich School of Music of McGill University.
 She is a member of Ensemble Signal, and can frequently be heard performing solo and chamber music concerts internationally.
-Dr. Leclair was formerly on the faculty of the Manhattan School of Music (NYC) and was Assistant Professor of Oboe at Bowling Green State University (Ohio) from 2007-2012.
-During her last two years at BGSU, she also served as the Director of the MidAmerican Center for Contemporary Music.
-Dr. Leclair is the author of, Oboe Secrets: 75 Performance Strategies for the Advanced Oboist and English Horn Player (Scarecrow Press) and she worked directly with Luciano Berio in the preparation of the 1969/2000 edition of Luciano Berio Sequenza VIIa of which she was the editor.
+Leclair formerly served on the faculty of the Manhattan School of Music and Mannes College (NYC), and was Assistant Professor of Oboe at Bowling Green State University (Ohio) from 2007 to 2012.
+During her last two years at BGSU she also served as the Director of the MidAmerican Center for Contemporary Music.

 Violinist Miranda Cuckson has combined a deep background in the classical repertoire with an adventurous and probing spirit to become an acclaimed, in-demand performer of music new and old.
 She performs worldwide as soloist and chamber musician, at venues including the Berlin Philharmonie, Carnegie Hall, Teatro Colón, Suntory Hall, Library of Congress, 92nd Street Y, Guggenheim Museum, Monday Evening Concerts in LA, and the Marlboro, Bard, Lincoln Center, West Cork, Bridgehampton, Music Mountain, Portland and Bodensee festivals.